 No matter if you buy a pedigree dog or not you are most likely interested in having a healthy dog.
 Make sure to look up what diseases your specific breed is prone to.
 If you buy a crossbreed, the pup can potentially get diseases from all breeds in the mix.
 It is always a good idea to ask the breeder if the parents have been tested for breed related diseases and what the results is.
 It is important, not only to know if the parents are tested, but also what the results were.
 That the parents have good health results is, however, not a guarantee that the puppies will.

 I can only recommend buying a puppy from a kennel that is part of the FCI, for Denmark that means only The Danish Kennel Club – DKK.
+I would not recommend buying a Staffordshire Bull Terrier from any other club.

 There are currently no rules what health tests the Staffordshire Bull Terrier needs to get before breeding.
-That means that breeders DO NO have to check the health of their dogs before breeding.
+That means that breeders DO NOT have to check the health of their dogs before breeding.
 I would strongly advise buyers only to buy a puppy from a breeder that test all their own animals.
 Sometimes a breeder only test certain of their animals, this is in my opinion shady behavior.

 However, it is quite common that the Staffordshire Bull Terrier is not HD and AD tested in other parts of the world than Denmark and Sweden.
 This makes breeders is sometimes forced to use untested males.
 This should preferable be done on bitches that are tested free and/or have a line that is generally free.